You’re using guitar amplifiers for a while. Now, you’re considering making a tube change in your amp.

 5881 vs 6L6: Detailed Comparison

 Differentiating between the two can be confusing.
-You’ll see many places where people will say 5881 and 6L6 are equivalent.
-It may almost seem like comparing 6l6 with EL34.
+You’ll see many places where people will say 5881 and 6L6 are equivalent, Just like the 12ax7 and 12ax7a.
+It may almost seem like comparing 6l6 with EL34 or the 6L6 with 6V6.

 You might be thinking, are these two tubes actually interchangeable?